EasonC13/AI_chatbot_backend/README.md

 ```

-5. Use the following command to run it:
+### 5. Use the following command to run it:

 ```
 cd app
 uvicorn app:app --port {API_PORT} --host 0.0.0.0 --workers 8
 ```

-> Or You can just open the main_dev.ipynb and run all cells, it also work.
+> Or You can just open the app/main_dev.ipynb and run all cells, it also work.